Boksburg Gauteng, South Africa Travel Guide

 No specific classes in Boksburg; available in Johannesburg.

-Gauteng hosts various food and wine festivals; check local listings.
+Gauteng hosts a range of food and wine festivals; check local listings.

 Shisa Nyama (barbecue at butcher/eatery) available in nearby townships.